M1 Finance Review 2023

 The real draw for investors at M1 Finance is the ability to set up an automatic investing plan and then have it run the way you want.
 It’s like having your broker run your financial plan on your behalf, and you can kick back and do something you find much more meaningful.
 It may be a great choice for those who want to build their own custom portfolio and then let it ride.

 Unlike a robo-advisor, which builds a portfolio for you, M1 Finance lets you select what you want to invest in.
 You create a “pie” – think pie chart – with the investments that you want.
 Your pies can consist of thousands of stocks or ETFs available on the platform, and you can weight the slices in your pie however you like.
 You can create multiple pies for different strategies even.
-It’s useful to know what you want to invest in, because you’re basically on the spot to pick your slices.
+It’s useful to know what you want to invest in because you’re basically on the spot to pick your slices.
+That is, unlike traditional robo-advisors, you have to manage the account yourself.

-You’ll also be able to select from expert pies that include socially responsible investing, dividend and income portfolios, a basic stock-and-bond blended portfolio, a target-date portfolio for retirement planners and pies that mimic popular hedge funds, among others.
-In each case, you’ll see the longer-term returns of the pies and their objectives, so that can help you gauge your selections.
+You’ll also be able to select from expert pies that include socially responsible investing, dividend and income portfolios, a basic stock-and-bond blended portfolio, a target-date portfolio for retirement planners and pies that mimic popular hedge funds, among many others.
+In each case, you’ll see the longer-term returns of the pies and their objectives, helping you gauge your selections.

 Once you’ve selected what you want to invest in, you can set up auto-invest and buy your pies automatically.
 If you want to buy individual stocks or funds in your portfolio, you can turn off auto-invest at any point and simply buy any stock or fund that’s in one of your pies.